kekyo/FlashCap/README.md

 ## History

+* 1.6.0:
+  * Fixed problem with some formats not being enumerated in V4L2.
+  * Unsupported formats are now visible as `PixelFormats.Unknown` instead of being implicitly excluded.
 * 1.5.0:
   * Added `TakeOneShotAsync()` method to easily take a single image, and added corresponding sample project.
   * Avalonia sample code now displays FPS and taken image information in real time.